Feyerabend/bb/workbook/README.md

 4. *Project-based evaluation*: Teachers can design (or redisng) projects where students are graded on both their final product and the insights they share about their process.
-This can include decisions on code structure, optimizations, or even explanations of what the code does and why.
+This can include decisions on code structure, optimisations, or even explanations of what the code does and why.
 The LLM can serve as a coding assistant, but students will need to demonstrate deeper understanding by articulating *the reasoning behind* their choices.